CiroLee/go-lorem/docs/texts.md

 ```

 ## Paragraph
 return a random paragraph consisting of `num` of sentences.
-At least two 1 sentence
+At least contains one sentence
 signature:
 ```go
 func Paragraph(num unit, lang string) string